28sai/28sai/README.md

 - 👋 Hi, I'm Sai Teja.
 I am a software engineering graduate with a passion for coding and problem-solving.
-I am proficient in Python, HTML, CSS, C, and have a solid foundation in data structures.
+I am proficient in Python, C,   CSS and HTML and have a solid foundation in data structures.
 As an enthusiastic learner, I am constantly striving to enhance my skills and stay up-to-date with industry trends.
 I thrive in a collaborative environment and enjoy working on projects with a team.

 Throughout my academic journey, I consistently ranked at the top of my class in programming courses, which has equipped me with a strong understanding of computer programming principles.
 I have also completed intermediate courses in Python and frontend development, further expanding my knowledge and practical skills.